constructicon/presentations/technical-overview.md

 <img src="img/license.png" style="height: 150px;"/>

-### We also plan to give an open source and a DOI for the data to encourage derivative work
+### We also plan to give an open source license and a DOI for the data to encourage derivative work